aidenlab/BEAR/README.md

 # BEAR Pipeline Overview

 BEAR is the viral diagnostic pipeline, currently designed for SARS-Cov-2.
-For more information, see our [preprint](https://www.biorxiv.org/content/10.1101/2020.04.25.061499v3) on BioRxiv.

 The pipeline takes as input paired-end sequencing reads and creates as output a PDF with the result of the test for the virus (positive or negative).
 The PDF also includes other qualitative and quantitative measures, detailed below.

 The pipeline first aligns the reads to a database of betacoronaviruses (performed in parallel).
 Separately, it creates contigs from the reads.
 This contigged assembly is then pairwise aligned to SARS-CoV-2.